Becksteinlab/lammps/doc/src/pair_gran_ellipsoid.rst

 A hierarchical approach is used to limit the cost of contact detection.
 First, intersection of the bounding spheres of the two particles of bounding radii :math:`r_i` and :math:`r_j` is checked.
-If the distance :math:`d` between the particles center is more than the sum of the radii :math:`d > r_i + r_j`, the particles do not intersect.
+If the distance between the particles center is more than the sum of the radii :math:`\|\mathbf{X}_j - \mathbf{X}_j\| > r_i + r_j`, the particles do not intersect.
 Then, if the bounding spheres intersect, intersection of the oriented bounding box is checked.
 This is done following the equations of :ref:`(Eberly) <GeometricTools>`.
 This check is only performed if the *bounding_box* keyword is used.
-This can be advantageous for grain with high aspect ratio, where the bounding sphere encompasses a large empty volume.
+This can be advantageous for particles with high aspect ratio, where the bounding sphere encompasses a large empty volume, and minimization would otherwise be performed for particles that might be separated by large distances, and using a poor initial guess that might cause poor convergence of Newton's method.
 However, for grains with aspect ratio near 1:1, the additional bounding box check may be detrimental to performance.